-People often waste too much time thinking about coming up with a good essay title first, and then begin writing their essay.
+People often waste too much time thinking about coming up with a good essay title first and then begin writing their essays.

 It may seem like a logical thing to do, but it is not the most practical idea.
 If you still have a working headline in your mind, write it in the top corner of your essay for backup.

 But as you write your essay, you will immediately come up with a variety of perfect essay titles that are brief and summarize the gist of the essay in a few words.
 This is because as you read and re-read your essay, you will have a clear idea as to what you are really saying in your draft and your title should represent the focus of your writing.

 The time that you’ll spend thinking about your title could well be used to do research or creating an outline.

 A good title will influence your readers to be interested in your essay and explore it further.
 It will make them eager to know more about what you are writing.
 This is where your thesis statement plays an important role and provides a clear understanding of your title.

 Your thesis statement and your title should be interdependent and since this statement is the focal argument of your paper, it should be incorporated at least as a part of your headline.

 3. Consider the tone and audience of the essay

 The title should grasp the reader's attention, and this can only be accomplished when you know who your target audience readers are going to be.

 When you are submitting an essay as part of your college curriculum, you are reaching out to a learned faculty.
 It is important to keep your tone grave and your argument seriously.
 Avoid the usage of flippant language or slang because you are not talking to 16-year-olds.
 The audience is rooted in the transfer of knowledge, and your address to them should be likewise.